yuki-js/trezor-firmware/core/docs/build.md

 ### Flashing

-For flashing firmware to blank device (without bootloader) use `make flash`, or `make flash STLINK_VER=v2-1` if using a ST-LINK/V2.1 interface.
+For flashing firmware to blank device (without bootloader) use `make flash`.
 You need to have OpenOCD installed.